Karl Slotta: Family

-After immigration to the United States, in Miami, in 1956 she was an early organizer of the Medical Faculty Wives Medical Student Loan Fund, established under auspices of the Medical Faculty Association of the University of Miami (of which her husband was a member, as Research Professor of Biochemistry and Medicine).
-Maja Slotta identified and secured Federal funds that matched donations nine to one, thereby facilitating the early growth of this fund.
+After immigration to the United States in 1956, she was an early organizer of the Medical Faculty Wives Medical Student Loan Fund, established under auspices of the Medical Faculty Association of the University of Miami (of which her husband was a member, as research professor of biochemistry and medicine).
+Maja Slotta identified and secured federal funds that matched donations nine to one, thereby facilitating the early growth of this fund.
 Providing funds and assistance to the medical students became the primary endeavor of the group.
 The project has since grown into a successful scholarship endowment.
 Maja resumed research after raising her children and was co-author of a 1961 study on The Impact of Airports on the Economy of Southeastern Florida, published by University of Miami Bureau of Business and Economic Research.

 Maja Fraenkel's brother was the biochemist Heinz Fraenkel-Conrat (1910–1999).